staltz/ssb-room/manual-setup.md

 ### Install Docker

-To run a pub you need to have a static public IP, ideally with a DNS record (i.e.`<hostname.yourdomain.tld>`).
+To run an SSB room you need to have a static public IP, ideally with a DNS record (i.e.`<hostname.yourdomain.tld>`).

 On a fresh Debian 9 box, as root, run: